 - There is a time to eat: There should be certain mealtimes and after a decent amount of time the food should be taken away.
 A child can then eat at the next meal when hungry.

 - Tidy up after you have made a mess: Teach your child the skill of tiding a room after they have played with their toys.
-Always be consistent, praise your child when they have done something right, and teach then to categorize by first putting away the crayons and then the Legos, and so forth.
+Always be consistent, praise your child when they have done something right.
+Teach them to categorize by first putting away the crayons and then the Legos, and so forth.

 - There is a time to do your homework